FHIR/sql-on-fhir/sql-on-fhir.md

 The "race" field name seen above is the slice name pulled from the extension.

+### Original Extensions Preserved
+Duplication of sliced extensions into a first-class field offers a good experience for analytic users.
+However, some operations may look for extensions that were unknown when the schema was generated, or as a way to enumerate all extensions in the dataset.
+Therefore the SQL projection will preserve the extension structure as it exists to simplify such queries.

+This leads to duplicate data in the projection, so tools creating the view are responsible for keeping them consistent.
+However, should inconsistency arise, the content of the original extensions structure is considered the source of truth.

 ## Primitive Extensions
 Extensions on primitive types are rarely used, and their value in the type of analysis done by SQL users is even more marginal.
 Therefore SQL views of FHIR data may handle them in one of two ways: